Chams: 20th century

-At the division of Vietnam in 1954, majority of Cham population remained in South Vietnam.
-A handful dozens of Chams who were members of the Viet Minh went North during the population exchange between North and South known as Operation Passage to Freedom – along with around ten thousand indigenous highland peoples – mainly Chamic and Bahnaric – from South Vietnam.
-The DRV (Democratic Republic of Vietnam) during its early years (1954–1960) were actually more favorable toward ethnic minorities and indigenous peoples, compared to South Vietnam (RVN – Republic of Vietnam), attacking Ngo Dinh Diem's Kinh chauvinist attitudes.
-The VWP (Vietnamese Worker Party/Vietnamese Communist Party) leaders at the time promised equal rights and autonomy, and by 1955 the North's national broadcast station Voice of Việt Nam began broadcasting propaganda radio in Rhadé, Bahnar, and Jarai, to recruit support from the South's indigenous groups.
-These cultivation efforts later contributed to the foundation of the FULRO in 1964.
+At the division of Vietnam in 1954, the majority of Chams remained in South Vietnam.
+A handful of Chams who were members of the Viet Minh went North during the population exchange between North and South known as Operation Passage to Freedom – along with around ten thousand indigenous highland peoples – mainly Chamic and Bahnaric – from South Vietnam.
+The Democratic Republic of Vietnam during its early years (1954–1960) were actually more favourable toward ethnic minorities and indigenous peoples, compared to Republic of Vietnam, attacking Ngo Dinh Diem's Kinh chauvinist attitudes.
+Leaders of Communist Party of Vietnam at the time promised equal rights and autonomy, and by 1955 the North's national broadcast station Voice of Việt Nam began broadcasting propaganda radio in Rhadé, Bahnar, and Jarai, to recruit support from the South's indigenous groups.
+These cultivation efforts later contributed to the foundation of the FULRO in 1964, although FULRO's objective was to fight against both North and South Vietnam.

 In Cambodia, due to discriminatory treatments of the colonial and following Sihanouk governments, the Cham communities here sought communism.
-The Cham began to rise in prominence in Cambodian politics when they joined the communists as early as the 1950s, with a Cham elder, Sos Man joining the Indochina Communist Party and rising through the ranks to become a major in the Party’s forces.
+The Chams began to rise in prominence in Cambodian politics when they joined the communists as early as the 1950s, with a Cham elder, Sos Man joining the Indochina Communist Party and rising through the ranks to become a major in the Party's forces.
 He then returned home to the Eastern Zone in 1970 and joined the Communist Party of Kampuchea (CPK), and he co-established the Eastern Zone Islamic Movement with his son, Mat Ly.
 Together, they became the mouthpiece of the Khmer Rouge and they encouraged the Cham people to participate in the revolution.
-Sos Man’s Islamic Movement was also tolerated by the Khmer Rouge’s leadership between 1970–1975.
+Sos Man's Islamic Movement was also tolerated by the Khmer Rouge's leadership between 1970 and 1975.
 The Chams were gradually forced to abandon their faith and their distinct practices, a campaign which was launched in the Southwest as early as 1972.